Thailand Traffic, Roads & Highways:

 Flower Blooming Festivals

 Thailand has an abundance of beautiful flowers.
-At certain times of the year in certain provinces the local flowers turn on a breathtaking spectacle of colour.
-Traffic can be busy in these areas.
+At certain times of the year, the local flowers turn on a breathtaking spectacle of colour in certain provinces, which can be busy with traffic.

 Watch out for